Swine Flu and Vaccination information

 Mental/Psychological attitude and Heart Health (responding to Dr. Nick Friedman’s “Naturopathic Notes”)

-June 3, 2009 by cathybreshears
+June 3, 2009

 Rather than talking about positive or negative thinking, I like to think about focusing on what I want, instead of what I don’t want.
 That is where choice does come in, as Dr. Nick mentioned in his blog.
 One of my mentors described it to me as choosing from a great feast, only the things I truly want—whether that is about food or what I want for my life.
 (I also try to steer clear of good and bad judgments, which includes using the words “positive and negative.”
 The feelings and expression of feelings have been judged as negative or lesser than what is in the mind, but mind and feelings are equally important.)